-STEP 1: DOCUMENT SUBMISSION

-The Licensee submits a document and confirms that the Secretariat receives it.

-STEP 2: ADMINISTRATIVE AND TECHNICAL REVIEW

-- o Clear, accurate and contains all the information required by the licence conditions. - o Within the scope of the YESAA Decision Document for that licence's application.

-STEP 3: BOARD REVIEW

-• The Board decides if it will seek input from the wider public or only interveners on the licence's application.

-STEP 4 (Optional): PUBLIC NOTICE AND RESPONSE TO COMMENTS

-• The Secretariat determines the timeline by which the Licensee can respond to interventions.

-STEP 5: BOARD OPTIONS

-- The Board reviews the document, interventions and Licensee responses.
-Prior to proceeding to step 6, the Board may: - o Seek information or clarifications from the Licensee. - Require the Licensee to make changes to the document and specify the date by which to make the changes. - o Hold a public hearing under section 19(1) of the Waters Act.

-STEP 6: OUTCOMES
+he Rules of Procedure.
+STEP 1: DOCUMENT SUBMISSION The Licensee submits a document and confirms that the Secretariat receives it.
+STEP 2: ADMINISTRATIVE AND TECHNICAL REVIEW • The Secretariat reviews the document to determine if it satisfies the licence conditions, checks for changes and confirms that it is: Clear, accurate and contains all the information required by the licence conditions.
+Within the scope of the YESAA Decision Document for that licence's application.
+STEP 3: BOARD REVIEW The Secretariat staff present the document to the Board for it to decide whether to seek public input for the review or proceed to Step 5, in accordance with the Rules of Procedure.
+The Board decides if it will seek input from the wider public or only interveners on the licence's application.
+STEP 4 (Optional): PUBLIC NOTICE AND RESPONSE TO COMMENTS The Secretariat seeks public input in accordance with the Board's decision in Step 3 by providing notice and in following the Rules of Procedure.
+The Secretariat determines the timeline by which the Licensee can respond to interventions.
+STEP 5: BOARD OPTIONS The Board reviews the document, interventions and Licensee responses.
+Prior to proceeding to step 6, the Board may: Seek information or clarifications from the Licensee.
+Require the Licensee to make changes to the document and specify the date by which to make the changes.
+Hold a public hearing under section 19(1) of the Waters Act.
+STEP 6: OUTCOMES The Board may: A. Approve the document, as submitted.
+The document forms part of the licence and the Board issues Reasons for Decision.
+B. Not approve the document, issuing Reasons for Decision to the Licensee.
+C. Determine that the Licensee requires an amendment to the licence that the document

-- The Board may: - A. Approve the document, as submitted.
-The document forms part of the licence and the Board issues Reasons for Decision. - B. Not approve the document, issuing Reasons for Decision to the Licensee. - C. Determine that the Licensee requires an amendment to the licence that the document relates.
+C. Determine that the Licensee requires an amendment to the licence that the document relates.
 The Board informs the licensee to submit an application to amend the licence.